Best off-roading trails in Utah

 UTAH (ABC4) – May is beloved by Utahn off-roaders for its beautiful weather.
-Here’s some of the top trails in Utah for off-roading.
+Here are some of the top trails in Utah for off-roading.

 Whether you plan to use an ATV, dirt bike, UTV, or road-legal car, off-roading can be a lot of fun.
 Utah is home to many unique destinations ideal for your upcoming trip.
 Here’s a list of some of the top trails to try out, taken from alltrails.com as a reference.